 8 Steve Jobs Patents That Changed Our World

-Had he lived, Apple’s Steve Jobs would have been 62-years old today.
-His name appears on around 458 patents, of which I’ve chosen a small number that help show how his ideas changed the world in which we live today.
+Apple’s Steve Jobs is on 458+ patents.
+Here are just eight that help to show the impact his ideas had on how we live today.
 Also read any of these books for more insights into the man.

 His first patent and arguably his most important, ‘Personal Computer’.